 I’ve written before (over at womensmemoirs.com) about using music to set the mood while writing.
 Yesterday’s blog post by Sharon Lippincott, “The Power of Song,” is a great example of how music can pull memories from the past into the present.
 Sharon’s experience resonated deeply with me; listening to “Hey Jude” by The Beatles still — all these years later — puts me right back onto the barstool at the Orange Julius across from my school, where I sat in a particularly teenage girl kind of nostalgic funk.
 Sharon’s journaling/memoir writing prompt, at the end of her post is a good one.
 So be sure to check it out.

-If you love to journal and you’re hungry for more than the weekly journaling prompts here at WritingThroughLife.com, Melissa Donovan offers reading-related prompts in her post, “Journal Prompts for Bookworms.”
+If you love to journal and you’re hungry for more than the weekly journaling prompts here at WritingThroughLife.com, Melissa Donovan offers a ton of prompts on her site, Writing Forward.

 Ever wonder about other writers’ writing processes?
 I never tire of reading about them — maybe because they’re all so different, as individual as the writers themselves.
-Here’s an article by Sara Gruen (author of Water for Elephants) about how she writes.
+The Writer Mag online offers an entire series of “How I Write” articles to satisfy your voyeuristic curiosity.

 Do you have a blog about journaling or writing you’d like me to highlight on a future Blogtalk post?
 Send me a link via my contact form, and I’ll check it out.